 MLRO Your Ref: FIS Ref:

 PRIVATE & CONFIDENTIAL - ADDRESSEE ONLY

 Dear

-Thank you for the disclosure of information you have provided under the provisions of (the Disclosure (Bailiwick of Guernsey) Law, 2007 or the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended) concerning:-
+Thank you for the disclosure of information you have provided ut (the Disclosure (Bailiwick of Guernsey) Law, 2007 or the Terrorism of Guernsey) Law, 2002 as amended) concerning:- -

 XXXXXX XXXXXXX

 Your suspicions have been noted.

 Thank you for your continued co-operation.

 Yours sincerely